lucaCambi77/valr/README.md

 ## Endpoints with Postman :

-Account and Buy/Sell endpoints are available as [Postman](/postman) collections.
+Account and Exchange endpoints are available as [Postman](/postman) collections.
 Basic authentication is required for all endpoints except for user creation.